enasequence/read_docs/retrieval/ena-project.rst

    :align: center

-Here you can see all the details of the sample collection event - when it was collected, where it was collected, at what depth etc. This information can be incredible useful to provide context to the associated data files.
+Here you can see all the details of the sample collection event - when it was collected, where it was collected, at what depth etc. This information can be incredibly useful to provide context to the associated data files.
 It is also the metadata used to help search across records.

 Sample Checklists